tensorlakeai/indexify/docs/docs/getting_started.md

     2. Call the `get_context` function with the question, index name ("pdfqa.pdfembedding.embedding"), and top_k (default is 3) to retrieve the relevant context.
     ```
-    question = "Who is the greatest player of all time and what is his record?"
+    question = "My income is $24000.
+What are the taxes applicable on me?
+How much do I need to pay and provide reference."
-    context = get_context(question, "pdfqa.pdfembedding.embedding")
+    context = get_context(question, "taxes.pdfembedding.embedding")
     ```
     ##### OpenAI Client Setup